The six human needs are what a great man called Tony Robbins discovered in 2006.

 You can meet love and connection in positive ways, giving love and receiving love, helping others, give and take, looking after a pet dog, that’s so excited to see you when you get home, etc. a neutral way, neither going back or stepping forward or a negative way, by destroying someone else, you feel connected to them as they’ll be responding to you.
 So when narcissistic people provoke you, and you react, you are fulfilling the narcissists need for connection to others, positivity or negativity, yet most often negativity affecting you.

-Often most of us use problems as our reason to not do something, when it’s actually our human needs that keep us hooked on the things we are doing that are causing our problems.
-Problems, however, mask and don’t fulfil your deepest needs.
+Often most of us use problems as our reason to not do something when it’s actually our human needs that keep us hooked on the things we are doing that are causing our problems.
+Problems, however, it only masks and doesn’t fulfil your deepest needs.
 Often they end up causing more problems.

 Any time something fills three of your human needs, it becomes addictive.
 Any time by believing something, doing something or feeling something and it meets three of your human needs, you become addicted to it.
 If it’s through a feeling, an emotion or an action, if it’s meeting any three of the above need, you will become addicted.